Charles, Duke of Vendôme

-Vendôme had been entrusted with the defence of Picardie during the king's absence, and was not at Pavia.
+Vendôme had been entrusted with the defence of Picardy during the king's absence and was not at Pavia.
 Thus he had a key role to play in the regency government of the king's mother Louise.
 Along with several other key military figures he was responsible for the defence of the kingdom at a very sensitive moment.
 He had also become the premier prince du sang with the death of the duc d'Alençon, putting him fourth in the line of succession.
 He was frustrated by his situation, as though he was the nominal chair of the royal council in Lyon, he was unable to prevent Louise favouring the vicomte de Lautrec over him and snubbing his wife's rights to the Alençon inheritance.
 Nevertheless, though a faction in the Paris Parlement wished for him to usurp the regency, he did not put himself at the head of an opposition party.
-In 1526, François was conditionally released from his captivity and the regency ended.
+In 1526, Francis was conditionally released from his captivity and the regency ended.
 With it ended Vendôme's central position in the government.
 In the coming years he was present for many important ceremonies, such as the king's special sessions of the parlement, meetings with the English and the release of the king's sons from captivity.
 In December 1527 he led the nobility at a meeting called by the king to endorse his breaking of the terms of the treaty of Madrid by which he had secured his freedom after Pavia.
-He assured François on behalf of the nobility that they would devote their lives and property to him.
+He assured Francis on behalf of the nobility that they would devote their lives and property to him.

 A new crisis emerged for the kingdom in 1536.
-Vendôme worked to secure funds for his soldiers in Picardie, and came into conflict with the cardinal du Bellay who the king had placed in charge with Paris.
+Vendôme worked to secure funds for his soldiers in Picardy, and came into conflict with the cardinal du Bellay who the king had placed in charge with Paris.
 Vendôme was frustrated by the quality of his troops, and what he felt were insufficient exertions by du Bellay to support him.
 The Imperial siege of Thérouanne would fail, and with it the crisis passed.
 Vendôme was again involved in the campaign of 1537, however he came over ill in March and died in Amiens on 25 March.
-His grandson would become king of France as Henri IV.
+His grandson would become king of France as Henry IV.